reltipton/reltipton.github.io/README.md

 **css/**

-- **fast-food-map-style.css:** Styling for JQuery map on Concentration of Fast Food restaurants by state
-- **map-style.css:** Styling for JQuery map on Average BMI Percentages by State
+- **map-style.css:** Styling for JQuery map of Average BMI Percentages by State and Concentration of Fast Food restaurants by State
 - **reset.css:** Style sheet to reduce browser inconsistencies
 - **style.css:** Overall website styling